-The new website takes the user through the process of reporting an environmental problem, whether it’s related to air or water pollution, hazardous or solid waste, or pesticides.
 The system can identify the user’s location using GPS and allows them to upload photo, video, and other documentation of the suspected hazard.
 The website is available in English and Spanish.

 When a report is submitted, it is routed to the appropriate state or local agencies.
 CalEPA, along with its boards and departments, works with more than 400 state and local agencies to enforce environmental laws and regulations.
 If users provide an email address, they will receive an update when their complaint is referred and again when the complaint is closed.
 Users can also file anonymous reports.

 The new website serves as an early warning system, alerting enforcement agencies of potential environmental violations, and providing witness accounts and documentation for investigations.
 This helps CalEPA and our partners at the local level address and resolve issues earlier, before they become bigger problems.